Mataaro Whakahaere Pūkaha Rererangi

 What are the chances of getting a job?

-Aeronautical engineer appears on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled aeronautical engineers from overseas to work in New Zealand.
+Aviation Engineer (Avionics, Aeronautical, Aerospace Engineer) will appear on Immigration New Zealand's Green List from March 2024.
+This means the Government is actively encouraging these skilled workers from overseas to work in New Zealand.

 Air New Zealand main employer of aeronautical engineers